Bodhgaya mandir bihar | gaya tour travel guide | tourist places facts India

 Bodhgaya Mandir, Bihar tourism

 In this Bodhgaya tour guide, you can easily explore all the tourist attraction in bodhgaya mandir bihar.
-We stay in Bodhgaya just 2 days.
+We stay in Bodhgaya for 2 days.
 But it’s not sufficient I believe.
 There are many locations which cannot be explored in two days.
 Most interesting part is all the places in Bodhgaya is not so far, Within 2 to 5 km all the tourist places can be explore.
 The Bodhgaya Mandir ( Mahabodhimain temple) is the prime attraction here.
 All the places are very neat and clean.
-Let’s explore those temple or Buddhist monastery through my eyes.
+Let’s go to those temple of Buddhist monastery and explore it through my eyes.

 Our Holiday Story

 We started our journey on 18th March 2018 from Howrah station.
 It’s a 4 people family tour.
 Our train (Jodhpur Express) timing was at 11.30 pm; We reached Howrah station before 2 hours before and reached Gaya on 19th march at a 5.30 am.
 From Gaya station, we hired an auto rickshaw and it took 200 rupees.
 The distance between Gaya railway station and Bodhgaya is 16.8 km.
 We reached our hotel, completed breakfast, taken rest for a while and started our tour.
 We again hired an auto rickshaw for 200 rupees.